Unlike real property, business property is appraised annually.

 Business owners can now download from the Assessor's website at www.sccassessor.org/efile a copy of a summary report that documents the basis for their enrolled assessed values (extended values statement.)
 These assessments are based, in part, on the property statement completed by taxpayers prior to May 7.
 Taxpayers who e-filed timely can also download a copy of their filed Business Property Statement.

 To access either statement, taxpayers will need the account number and BIN (business identification number) used when they e-filed earlier this year.
 If they don't have their BIN, they can e-mail the Assessor's Office their business account number and they will mail them a new BIN.
-The Assessor also e-mailed more than 14,000 businesses with information about this service in July.

 Use the links below to download a sample business personal property report, the previous year's completed 571L as submitted electronically by the taxpayer, or to view a copy of the e-mail from the Assessor that details the process.